Durishn/jasper2/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is the codebase for my personal blog, available at https://blog.nicdurish.ca.
 It's built using a customized version of the [Jasper2](https://github.com/jekyller/jasper2) Theme using [Jekyll](https://jekyllrb.com/), and continuously built and deployed through [Netlify](https://netlify.com/).
+Feel free to use and modify this code as you please.

 <!-- GETTING STARTED -->